 The definition of disability under Social Security is different from that used by other disability programs.
-Social Security pays benefits only for total disability; it does not pay benefits for partial disability or for short-term disability.
+Social Security pays benefits only for total disability; it does not pay benefits for partial disability or for shortterm disability.

-To be eligible for benefits a person must
+To be eligible for benefits a person must:

 - be insured for benefits,

-- not have attained full retirement age,
+- be younger than full retirement age,

-- · have filed an application for benefits, and
+- have filed an application for benefits, and

-- have a Social Security defined disability.
+- have a Social Security-defined disability.